-Gather the following supplies to begin:
+Gather the following supplies to begin this preschool craft activity:

 - colorful feathers

 - string or lacing cord